A good start for any retirement planning or providing retirement help is to have a clear understanding of your personal meaning of retirement.

 With this definition of retirement one can obviously achieve retirement at any age.

 However it is not always a very easy calculation and it also introduces the interesting point that you could be retired today and in a year's time not retired.
 Now not having enough money due to some unforseen circumstance.

 For example the stock market collapses or your business doesn't do as well as expected (reduced input) or you decide to live a far more expensive lifestyle (increased output).
 Life span expectancy may also change your decision.

 The retirement help needed by this group may include a complete integrated financial and lifestyle model.

 There is another group, which is a sub-set of "achieved" retirement, who have been named "nevertirees".
 They are the people who achieve their state of retirement but have no intention of ever stopping work.
-There is growing interest in this group which is characterized by people like Warren Buffet or Sam Walton of Walmart.
+There is growing interest in this group which is characterized by people like Warren Buffet or the late Sam Walton of Walmart.

 So retirement help will depend on how you define retirement.
 Patti Houlihan, a Certified Financial Planner (CFP) who runs her own financial planning firm, sums it up so well: "Plan, plan, plan.
 Life will be so good if you do."